 Last Update: Feb, 6 2014

-The purpose of this policy is to state the UVU Library's responsibilities and its policies, procedures, and guidelines governing the reproduction of copyrighted material with respect to the provisions of the Copyright Revision Act of 1976 as amended and codified in Title 17 of the United States Code. (http://www.copyright.gov/title17/)
+The purpose of this protocol is to state the UVU Library's responsibilities and its protocols governing the reproduction of copyrighted material with respect to the provisions of the Copyright Revision Act of 1976 as amended and codified in Title 17 of the United States Code. (http://www.copyright.gov/title17/)

 The UVU library has a mission to enable teaching, learning, and research.
 Along with serving current faculty, researchers, and students, the library also serves the faculty, researchers, and students of the future, who depend on the responsible collection, curation, and preservation of materials over time.
 Copyright law affects the work of the Library in complex ways, because the great bulk of the Library's work deals with accessing, storing, exhibiting, or providing access to copyrighted material.
 The rights of copyright holders create incentives for the publication of important work that forms the core of Library collections, while at the same time constraining the Library in the exercise of its mission.
 Similarly, limitations on and exceptions to copyright rights enable the Library to use copyrighted materials in important ways, but impose limits and responsibilities of their own.